|

 Timron Advanced Connector Technologies (TACT) offers a range of courses that provide a practical

-of connector failure.
+of connector/switch failure.

 Course Objectives